-Your body by weight is made up of more than half water.
+Your body by weight is more than half water.
 In fact, water is a component in every tissue, organ, and cell in your body.
-Likewise, most of the chemical reactions, including those involved in digestion, metabolism, and respiration, all require water.
-Without adequate hydration, your intestines and kidneys would not be able to effectively rid your body of waste.
+Likewise, most chemical reactions in the body require water.
+This includes digestion, metabolism, and breathing.
+Intestines and kidneys cannot effectively rid your body of waste without adequate hydration.
 To put it mildly, life could not go on without water in some form – your body simply could not function.

-If your intake is not equivalent to your output of water, you’ll quickly become dehydrated.
-Several factors can accentuate fluid loss, including warm climates, vigorous exercise, high altitude, and even age.
+If your intake is not equal to your output of water, you’ll become dehydrated.
+Several factors can cause fluid loss.
+This includes warm or dry climates, vigorous exercise, high altitude, illnesses such as diarrhea, and even age.
 But what are the specific ways water serves your body?
-Here are six primary reasons your body relies on water to function.

-Water is a component of all of the fluids in your body, and these fluids aid in digestion, absorption, circulation, salivation, and transportation of nutrients as well as regulation of temperature.
+Water is a component of all the fluids in your body.
+These fluids aid in digestion, absorption, circulation, salivation, and transportation of nutrients.
+They also help regulate body temperature.
 Your brain communicates with your kidneys to control how much fluid you release as urine or retain as reserves in your body.
 If you are low on fluids, your brain will trigger your thirst mechanism.
-If you ignore those cues of thirst, you could become dehydrated and experience a number of negative side effects such as very quickly.
+If ignored, you become dehydrated.
+You can then experience negative side effects.
 Here in Colorado, dehydration can be a major contributor to altitude sickness.

 2. Control Your Calorie Intake

-Water has been considered a component of a healthy diet for years.
-While the water itself does not have any magical qualities, it does benefit your efforts in a few important ways.
-Water is a more sensible choice than other high-calorie beverages, as it can help trim your overall caloric intake.
+Water has always been a component of a healthy diet.
+Water doesn’t have calories.
+Thus, it is a better hydrating choice than high-caloric beverages to reduce calories.
 Likewise, food that has a high water content tend to looks larger and keep you fuller than low water foods.
-These water-rich foods include fruits, veggies, soups with a broth base, oatmeal, and beans.
+These high water foods include fruits, veggies, soups with a broth base, oatmeal, and beans.

 3. Increase Energy in Your Muscles

-Cells lacking in fluids and electrolytes shrivel – a phenomenon that can contribute to muscle fatigue.
-Without adequate fluids, the muscles just don’t work as well.
-Drinking enough fluid when you are exercising or otherwise physically active is important.
-The American College of Sports Medicine guidelines suggest that you drink at least 17 fluid ounces about two hours prior to exercise.
-Then begin drinking fluids early and drink them at regular intervals to offset any fluid your body is losing in the form of sweat.
+Cells shrivel when lacking fluids and electrolytes.
+This contributes to muscle fatigue.
+Without adequate fluids, the muscles don’t work as well.
+Drinking enough fluid when you are exercising is important.
+According to the American College of Sports Medicine guidelines, drink at least 17 fluid ounces about two hours before exercise.
+Then begin drinking fluids early and drink them at regular intervals.
+This will offset any fluid your body is losing in the form of sweat.

 4. Maintain Healthy Skin

 Your skin is also largely made up of water and acts as a barrier to prevent fluid loss from your body.
-Sufficient hydration isn’t necessarily a miracle wrinkle remover, but dehydrated skin is more wrinkled and dry.
+Proper hydration isn’t a miracle wrinkle remover.
+But dehydrated skin is more wrinkled and dry.
 Make sure you are providing your body with adequate hydration, and your kidneys will do the rest.